-Trading and invest in the HS50
+Trading and investing in the HS50

 You can gain exposure to the HS50 by trading or investing.
 Your choice may depend on your personal preference and risk tolerance, or the trading hours of the index.
 The differences between the two methods are summarised in the table below: